samudc/SIMBA2/README.md

 To enable selective targeting of pathological JNK3 signaling, we used structural modeling and atomistic simulations to identify binding determinants between the C-terminal domain of human β-arrestin2 (BA2-Ct) and the N-terminal tail of JNK3 (JNK3-Nt).
 Importantly, JNK3-Nt is an intrinsically disordered region (IDR), whose conformational heterogeneity complicates conventional structural characterization.

 Unbiased MD and REHT were employed to enhance sampling of IDR-mediated interactions and to map JNK3-Nt residue-level binding hotspots on BA2-Ct.
-Contact probability analyses across the conformational ensemble enabled identification of a minimal BA2-derived interface region, which was subsequently extracted to engineer SIMBA2, a brain-penetrant miniprotein that selectively inhibits JNK3 signaling and confers sustained neuroprotection in vivo.
+Contact probability analyses across the conformational ensemble enabled identification of a minimal BA2-derived interface region, which was subsequently extracted to engineer SIMBA2, a brain-penetrant miniprotein that selectively inhibits JNK3 signaling and confers sustained neuroprotection *in vivo*.

 **Repository Contents**